CDAT/vcdat/source/dev_releases.rst

     # $BUILT_PACKAGE: The full path to the newly built .tar.bz2 package.
 Use the path output by conda build

-Finally, make sure to test the release:
+Make sure to test the release:
 ::

     conda create -n vcdat-version vcdat -c cdat -c conda-forge source activate vcdat-version
     vcdat --print

+Lastly, if the release is in the 'main' label, go to `Github <https://github.com/CDAT/vcdat/releases>`__ and draft a new release to match the version on Conda.

 .. _vcs-widgets-release: